 A terminal cannot have both Default and Model_name qualifiers.

-If a terminal either qualifier Default or Model_name then the terminal is considered a “Pre-Layout” terminal.
+If a terminal is either qualifier Default or Model_name then the terminal is considered a “Pre-Layout” terminal.

 If a “Pre-Layout” terminal is connected to a differential model, then the terminal must have either the Inverting or Non-Inverting qualifier.

 All terminals that have the same Connection(n) (where n is a positive integer) are electrically connected.
 A single ended connection will have two terminals with Connection(n).
 A differential connection will have four terminals with Connection(n).` Connection(n) qualifiers are required if there are two or more Pre-Layout connections.
+Is a differential one connection or two connections (clarify).

 Special differential rules for Pullup Reference, Power Reference, Power Clamp Reference, Ground Clamp Reference and External Reference.